Stop Being Scared: 2 Simple, Safe Ways for Millennials to Start Investing

 1. Start Investing With $5 When You Use Stash

-Until last year, Penny Hoarder (and millennial) Jamie Cattanach didn’t know anything about investing — except that she should be doing it.
+Don’t know anything about investing — except that you should be doing it?

-Cattanach loved that Stash walked her through the investing process and defined terms in an easy-to-understand manner (err, easier than your economics book did).
+Stash will walk you through the investing process and define terms in an easy-to-understand manner (err, easier than your economics book did).

-It’s an easy, mindless way to automate investments.
+It’s an easy way to automate investments.
 And, if your account is under $5,000, it only charges $1 a month — which is a lot cheaper than hiring an investment advisor.

 2. Dump Your Change into Investments With Acorns